The Cyclic Flats of a $q$-Matroid: Cyclic Spaces and Cyclic Flats

-That (1) implies (2) is immediate from the definition of the uniform matroid: the only proper flats of $U_{k,n}$ are the subspaces of $E$ of dimension less than $k$, which are all independent.
-Then $0_{\mZ}=\langle 0\rangle$ and $1_{\mZ}=\cyc(E) = E$ the vector space sum of its subspaces of dimension $k+1$.
+That (1) implies (2) is immediate from the definition of the uniform $q$-matroid: the only proper flats of $U_{k,n}$ are the subspaces of $E$ of dimension less than $k$, which are all independent and hence cannot be cyclic by Remark \ref{lem:cyc_dep}.
+Then $0_{\mZ_r}=\langle 0\rangle$ and $1_{\mZ_r}=\cyc(E) = E$, the vector space sum of its subspaces of dimension $k+1$.